mrbusche/amazon-price-checker/README.md

 - Update [`priceDropUrl`](/src/test/kotlin/CheckerApplicationTests.kt#L7) to your Amazon wishlist.
 It _must_ have `?sort=universal-price` appended to it or it won't pull all items.
 - Update [`maxPrice`](/src/test/kotlin/CheckerApplicationTests.kt#L8) to the maximum price you're willing to pay
 - Delete the test around [price drop percentage](/src/test/kotlin/CheckerApplicationTests.kt#L21-L26)
-- Submit a pull request with your change
-- Tests will run every 2 hours automatically
+- Tests will run every [2 hours](amazon-price-checker/blob/main/.github/workflows/gradle.yml#L12) automatically

 ## Test by price drop percentage
 - Update [`percentDropUrl`](/src/test/kotlin/CheckerApplicationTests.kt#L11) to your Amazon wishlist.
 It _must_ have `?sort=universal-price` appended to it or it won't pull all items.
 - Update [`priceDropPercent `](/src/test/kotlin/CheckerApplicationTests.kt#L12) to the minimum price drop percentage you care about
 - Delete the test around [maximum price](/src/test/kotlin/CheckerApplicationTests.kt#L14-L19)
-- Submit a pull request with your change
 - Tests will run every 2 hours automatically
+- Tests will run every [2 hours](amazon-price-checker/blob/main/.github/workflows/gradle.yml#L12) automatically